QBRC/CSGO/README.md

 ```

 ## How to use CSGO in command line
 `src/run_csgo.sh` provides few examples on how you can run CSGO.
-The most straightforward way is to specify the patch location and the cell size:
+The most straightforward way is to specify the patch location only:
 ```
+cd src/
-python models.py --data_path ${img_path} --cell_size ${cell_size}
+python models.py --data_path /path/to/your/image
 ```

-If your equipment has resolution of MPP=0.25 at 40x, but the patch itself is in a different resolution, you can specify the resolution by:
+If your equipment has resolution of MPP=0.25 at 40x, but the patch itself is in a different resolution, you can specify the resolution as well as the new cell size:
 ```
 python models.py --data_path ${img_path} --cell_size ${cell_size}  --resolution ${resolution}
 ```